Theatre Arts (THA) - Courses

 THA 350 Cr.3

-Theatre Studies II: 19th Century to the Present
+Theatre History and Literature II: 1865 to the Present

 World Theatre

-This course surveys and analyzes historical and contemporary theatre and performance in cultural contexts from various cultures/geographic regions around the world.
-These areas include India and the middle east, eastern Asia, Africa, and Latin and Indigenous America.
-Particular attention is paid to theatre's relationship to local customs and philosophies, religious practices and theologies, political and social contexts, and global cultural exchange.
-Offered Spring - Odd Numbered Years.
+This course surveys and analyzes historical and contemporary theatre and performance forms in eastern Asia, the Indian subcontinent, the Middle East and North Africa, sub-Saharan Africa, and the indigenous cultures of the Americas.
+Particular attention is paid to theatre's relationship to local customs and philosophies, religious practices and beliefs, political and social contexts, and global cultural exchange.
+Prerequisite: sophomore standing.
+Offered Fall - Even Numbered Years.

 THA 355 Cr.3